© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 (pic 27-08-2010)

-4: LOCATIONAL ELABORATION VIA PICTORIAL TRANSFORMATION ... in process
+4: 'GRAFFITI' - TYPE-2: LOCATIONAL ELABORATION VIA PICTORIAL / CONCEPTUAL TRANSFORMATION OF ITS SITE ... in process

 Prior to consulting the graffitists as to their intentions, the examples in this category (and indeed, in some respects the category itself) are based on my subjective judgments.